stijn-dejongh/lovecraft_public_domain/raw_converts/soi.md

 in looking at the lonely crest ahead where the rutted roadway met the sky.
 It was as if the bus were about to keep on in its ascent, leaving the sane earth altogether and merging with the unknown arcana of upper air and cryptical sky.
-The smell of the sea took on ominous implications, and the silent driver&rsquo;s bent, rigid back and narrow head became more and more hateful.
+The smell of the sea took on ominous implications, and the silent driver's bent, rigid back and narrow head became more and more hateful.
 As I looked at him I saw that the back of his head was almost as hairless as his face, having only a few straggling yellow strands upon a grey scabrous surface.